rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 #### Diffusion Models: High-Density Blurry Images vs. High-Volume Detailed Images

 A similar principle applies to diffusion models.
 Although blurry or cartoon-like images occupy regions of high density, the "volume" of such images—i.e., the diversity of possible variations—is much smaller compared to the volume of regions corresponding to detailed, textured images.
-As a result, diffusion models assign lower log-densities to more detailed images, despite their higher probability of being sampled.
+As a result, diffusion models assign lower log-densities to more detailed images.

 <!-- ---